lxsavage/Binary-Clock/README.md

 - `BG` is the background color of the sketch.
 - `IS_12_HOUR` determines whether to show the clock in 12-hour format (AM/PM) or 24-hour format.
-- Any variable suffixed `_INACTIVE` represents the color of the unlit dots in that row.
-- Any variable suffixed `_ACTIVE` represents the color of the lit dots in that row.
+- AMPM is the PM light for 12-hour time
+- Below AMPM is each time row, and what color they should be
+- Don't modify the values below the `// END CONFIGURATION //` tag.
+These are for calculating active and inactive colors for the clock lights.